 Whether you flaunt your every move on the dance floor or sway to your favorite songs in the car, dance is an activity that everybody enjoys, in one way or another.
-Luckily, dancing is something that will not only bring a smile to your face but can help improve your physical and mental health.
+Luckily, dancing is something that will not only bring a smile to your face, but can also help improve your physical and mental health.
 It is great exercise that gets your mind and muscles working no matter who you are.
-With so many styles from Ballet to Ballroom Dancing, it’s easy to find a dance class and get started.
-Enjoy your favorite past time while gaining all of these great benefits with every step you take.
+With so many styles of Ballroom Dance, it’s easy to find your favorite once you get started.
+Enjoy your favorite past time while also gaining all of these great benefits with every step you take.

-- Increased Strength and Overall Health – Dancing is exercise so, naturally, it will assist in strengthening your bones and muscles.
+- Increase Strength and Overall Health – Dancing is exercise so, naturally, it will assist in strengthening your bones and muscles.
 As your strength increases, you will have more energy to continue dancing.
 Your increased level of physical activity and exercise can help prevent illnesses such as diabetes, high blood pressure, and heart disease and reduce the risk of osteoporosis as your bones become stronger.